dapr/docs/overview/README.md

 > Note: Dapr is language agnostic and provides a [RESTful HTTP API](./reference/api/README.md) in addition to the protobuf clients.

-### Frameworks
+### Developer frameworks

 Furthermore, Dapr can be integrated with any developer framework.
 For example, in the Dapr [.NET SDK](https://github.com/dapr/dotnet-sdk) you can find ASP.NET Core integration, which brings stateful routing controllers that respond to pub/sub events from other services.
+And in the Dapr [Java SDK](https://github.com/dapr/java-sdk) you can find Spring Boot integration.
+Others are planned for the future including Django for Python, Azure Functions runtime, Azure LogicApps runtime and server side Blazor.

 ## Running Dapr on a local developer machine in self hosted mode

 Dapr can be configured to run on your local developer machine in [self hosted mode](../getting-started).
-Each running service has a Dapr runtime process which is configured to use state stores, pub/sub, binding components and the other building block.
+Each running service has a Dapr runtime process (or sidecar) which is configured to use state stores, pub/sub, binding components and the other building blocks.

-In self hosted mode, Redis running locally in a container, is installed as default a state store and pub/sub message bus components.
+In self hosted mode, Redis running locally in a container, is installed as the both a default a state store and pub/sub message bus components.
+See the local Components folder for the yaml files.

 The `dapr-placement` service is responsible for managing the actor distribution scheme and key range settings.
-For more information on the actor `Placement` service read [actor overview](../concepts/actors)
+This service is only required if you are using Dapr actors.
+For more information on the actor `Placement` service read [actor overview](../concepts/actors).

 <img src="../images/overview_standalone.png" width=800>

+You can use the [Dapr CLI](https://github.com/dapr/cli#launch-dapr-and-your-app) to run a Dapr enabled application on your local machine.

 ## Running Dapr in Kubernetes mode

 Dapr can be configured to run on any [Kubernetes cluster](https://github.com/dapr/samples/tree/master/2.hello-kubernetes).
-In Kubernetes the `dapr-sidecar-injector` and `dapr-operator` services provide first class integration to launch Dapr as a sidecar container in the same pod as the service and provide notifications of Dapr component updates provisioned into the cluster.
+In Kubernetes the `dapr-sidecar-injector` and `dapr-operator` services provide first class integration to launch Dapr as a sidecar container in the same pod as the service container and provide notifications of Dapr component updates provisioned into the cluster.

 The `dapr-sentry` service is a certificate authority that enables mutual TLS between Dapr sidecar instances for secure data encryption.
 For more information on the `Sentry` service read the [security overview](../concepts/security/readme.md#dapr-to-dapr-communication)

 <img src="../images/overview_kubernetes.png" width=800>

-Deploying a Dapr enabled application into your kubernetes cluster is a simple as adding a few annotations to the deployment schemes.
-To give your service an id and port known to Dapr, turn on tracing information and launch the Dapr sidecar container, you annotate your deployment like this.
+Deploying and running a Dapr enabled application into your kubernetes cluster is a simple as adding a few annotations to the deployment schemes.
+To give your service an id and port known to Dapr, turn on tracing information and launch the Dapr sidecar container, you annotate your Kubernetes deployment like this.

 ```yml
   annotations:
     dapr.io/enabled: "true"